RTEMS/rtems-docs/bsp_howto/analog.rst

 Initialize an Analog Board
 ==========================

-At system initialization, the analog driver’s initialization entry point will be invoked.
+At system initialization, the analog driver's initialization entry point will be invoked.
 As part of initialization, the driver will perform whatever board initialization is required and then set all outputs to their configured initial state.